 ” From the start, our vision for Ginninderry has been to build a community of international significance, with innovation, diversity and ecological criteria at its core.
 Now we’re bringing this vision to life.”
 ACT for Bees appreciate the opportunity to be involved in this very large development which will take 40 years to complete.

-We’re excited as the beautiful big bee hotel ACT for Bees built for Floriade 2016 is now at the entrance to The Link at Ginninderry waiting for some local native bees to move in!
+We’re excited as the beautiful big bee hotel ACT for Bees built for Floriade 2016 is now at the entrance to The Link at Ginninderry and has a number of local native bees moved in!

 This past month ACT for Bees has presented a number of ‘Bee Friendly Gardening’ , ‘Be a Bee Hero and ‘The beauty of Warre Hives’ sessions at the annual Floriade Festival.
 It’s been a valuable experience in bringing the ‘importance of bees’ message to a very diverse audience.
 Thanks to Peter Abbott who bought along a wide range of native bee hotels to show how to create bee habitat in our gardens and also Warren and RobWe’ve had a lot of positive feedback!
 Much appreciation to the ACT for Bees team who have worked so hard together to present these sessions.